Schoolboy Rowe: Three teams in three years (1941–1943)

-The war years (1944–1945)
+Navy service (1944–1945)

-Schoolboy missed the 1944 and 1945 seasons to wartime service in the U.S. Navy.
-He was assigned to the Great Lakes Naval Training Station where his former manager, Mickey Cochrane, put together an All-Star baseball team that included Schoolboy, Bob Feller, Johnny Mize and Billy Herman.
-The 1944 Great Lakes team compiled a 48–2 record, including an 11–1 record against major league teams.
-Schoolboy played as an outfielder as well as a pitcher and led the Great Lakes team with a .446 batting average.
+In January 1944, as World War II was being fought, Rowe passed a military physical and was assigned to the Navy.
+He missed the 1944 and 1945 seasons to service in the Navy.
+He was assigned to the Great Lakes Naval Training Station where his former manager, Mickey Cochrane, put together an All-Star baseball team that included Rowe, Bob Feller, Johnny Mize and Billy Herman.
+The 1944 Great Lakes team, sometimes called the "Seventeenth Major league club," compiled a 48–2 record, including an 11–1 record against major league teams.
+Rowe played as an outfielder as well as a pitcher and led the Great Lakes team with a .446 batting average.

-In one memorable game in August 1944, Rowe hit a double, a triple, and a home run for the Navy's Great Lakes team, and the local newspaper reported that "...it was his circuit clout which brought deafening roars from the 6,000 park customers.
+In one memorable game in August 1944, Rowe hit a double, a triple, and a home run for the Great Lakes team, and the local newspaper reported that "...it was his circuit clout which brought deafening roars from the 6,000 park customers.
 The 'Schoolboy' teed off on one of (Gerard) 'Slim' DeLion's slow curves and drove the horsehide straight over the center field fence, a tremendous wallop of at least 450 feet."

 In September 1944, the Army and Navy staged a military service World Series in Hawaii, billed by locals as the "real World Series", because so many of the best players in baseball were in the service.
-Schoolboy Rowe pitched for the Navy team that also included Dom DiMaggio and Phil Rizzuto.
+Rowe pitched for the Navy team that also included Dom DiMaggio and Phil Rizzuto.
 Admiral Nimitz threw out the first pitch, and Rowe's Navy team swept the first six games and finally won eight while losing two and tying one.

+Rowe was discharged from the Navy at the Memphis naval station in November 1945.
+He said he planned to return to Arkansas for the winter and report to the Phillies in the spring.